 However, you can also delegate too much, especially when there’s not enough trust or control.
 Derek loved delegating, and so he gave people a great deal of freedom.
 Until he received a call from his accountant, saying an employee had just put a profit sharing plan in place, where all company profits are split among the staff – without Derek even knowing about it.
 That’s when he knew he’d slightly over-delegated.

 A solid middle ground is to entrust processes you can afford to let go with people you trust, and let them know you have faith in them, while simultaneously establishing a control mechanism, like a monthly check-in, to make sure things don’t spin out of control.

 I’m really grateful I got even more insights from Derek thanks to Blinkist, the man is an endless well of wisdom, some of my favorites are how to start a movement, uncommon sense and his podcasts with Tim Ferriss.
-Given that the book is fairly short (88) pages, I’m sure it’s one of the next ones I can fit into my tight schedule once I downloaded it for my Kindle.
+Given that Anything You Want is fairly short (88) pages, I’m sure it’s one of the next ones I can fit into my tight schedule once I downloaded it for my Kindle.

 I 100% recommend following everything Derek does, which of course includes his blog and this book.